-NNL: Insurance recruits new players to fortify team - Nigeria Today
+NNL: Insurance Recruits New Players To Fortify Team - Nigeria Today

 Ben Ogbemudia, Media Officer, Insurance FC of Benin, says the club has recruited five new players to fortify the team ahead of the Nigeria National League (NNL) second stanza.

-Ogbemudia said this in Benin on Monday that the players were three strikers and two midfielders.
+Ogbemudia told the News Agency of Nigeria (NAN) in Benin on Monday that the players were three strikers and two midfielders.

 He said the aim was to provide options to the coaching crew and boost the chances of the club playing in the elite division next season.